CLINICAL EFFICACY

 • For diabetic macular edema (DME)

-• For macular edema following branch retinal vein occlusion (BRVO) or central retinal vein occlusion (CRVO)
+• For macular edema following branch retinal vein occlusion (BRVO)

 • For noninfectious posterior segment uveitis